Do Microplastics have any significant effect on Red Blood Cells? An In-depth Study by Systematic Review and Meta-Analysis

 Abstract

-Background: Despite growing interest, there remains a critical knowledge gap regarding the toxicodynamic interactions between MPs and human erythrocytes.
+Background: Despite growing interest, a critical knowledge gap remains regarding the toxicodynamic interactions between MPs and human erythrocytes.
 This study was done to consolidate emerging evidence on microplastics’ effects on red blood cells and interpret their implications for public health.
-Methodology: In this study, the studies were identified from multiple databases such as PubMed, Cochrane review, and Google Scholar, and all kind of data in any form of article was taken on 2 keywords: “Microplastics” and “RBC” from the last 20 years in the Literature.
+Methodology: In this study, studies were identified from multiple databases such as PubMed, Cochrane Reviews, and Google Scholar, and all types of data in any form of article were retrieved using 2 keywords: “Microplastics” and “RBC” from the last 20 years in the Literature.

 Keywords: Microplastics, Red Blood Cells, Human Blood, Systematic